Roblox Sextortion Lawsuit Alleges Teen Committed Suicide After Being Groomed, Blackmailed

 Roblox-Lawsuit-Lawyers

-According to the complaint, Ethan began playing Roblox in 2006, when he was only 7.
+According to this recent complaint brought by Rebecca Dallas, Ethan began playing Roblox in 2006, when he was only 7.
 As a result of the company’s claims of child safety, his mother believed the app was safe for him to use, and it became one of Ethan’s main sources of social interaction due to his autism.

-Another Roblox user, a sexual predator claiming to be a child named Nate, began grooming Ethan at an early age.
-However, as he got older and the grooming became more intense, it switched over to Discord, where Ethan was blackmailed into sending “Nate” more and more explicit pictures and videos.
+Another Roblox user, who was a sexual predator claiming to be a child named Nate, began grooming Ethan at an early age.
+However, as he got older and the grooming became more intense, it switched over to the messaging app Discord, where Ethan was blackmailed into sending “Nate” more and more explicit pictures and videos.

 Then it stopped in 2021, when the man was arrested in Florida for possession of child pornography.
 However, Ethan did not know that and continued to live in terror after the man stopped communicating.
 Ethan confessed to his mother, yet fear and panic continued to gnaw at him until he committed suicide one night when he was 15.